-Note: TDT devices are limited to +/- 10 V. If the calibration results in a voltage outside this range, your stimulus will be clipped and distorted.
+TDT devices are limited to ±10 V. If the calibration results in a voltage outside this range, your stimulus will be clipped and distorted.
 If this becomes and problem, you need a more sensitive speaker or a more powerful amplifier.

-10. Finally, before beginning signal presentation, set desired duration in minutes.
+2. Set desired duration, in minutes.

 Double-click the iCompare component labeled "set duration here" and enter a value for K equal to the desired number of minutes you want the signal to play.
-For example, k = 120 (2 hours).
+For example, k = 120 for a two hour presentation.
 Click OK.

-11. Save the changes you've made.
+3. Save the changes you've made.
 Be sure the file is saved using a new name.

-To run the circuit for calibration:
+To run the circuit for presentation:

-- 12. To begin, click the Compile, load, run button on the main toolbar. - 13.
+To begin, click the Compile, load, run button on the main toolbar.

 To stop presenting the sound, click the Stop button.